-The first definitive biography of Australia's thirtieth prime minister, Scott Morrison.
+The definitive biography of Australia's thirtieth prime minister, Scott Morrison.

 Annika Smethurst is the state political editor at The Age newspaper in Melbourne.